-All employers should follow and comply with ACAS Code of Practice on Disciplinary and Grievance Procedure.
-The laws deal fairly with workplace suspension, punishment, and dismissal issues.
+All employers should follow and comply with ACAS Code of Practice on disciplinary and grievance procedures.
+The laws deal fairly with workplace suspension, punishment, and dismissals.

-DISCIPLINARY ACTION IN THE WORKPLACE: Learn about UK-wide employment law and formal disciplinary procedures.
+DISCIPLINARY PROCEDURES: Learn about UK-wide employment law and formal disciplinary procedures.

 Its usage applies to the correct dismissal legislation for employers and employees in the United Kingdom.

 Why might your employer take disciplinary action against you at work?

 Employers can use disciplinary action to encourage improvement or enforce discipline.

 Workplace disciplinary procedures provide information to employed workers about their performance or working conduct.
 Displaying less than the accepted standard or conformity may result in workplace disciplinaries.
 So what are the correct procedures?

 Your employer must gather certain legal information to begin formal disciplinary action against you.
 The same rules apply to sack an employee because of a working dispute or their absenteeism from work.

 Before the disciplinary process begins, your employer may discuss the matter with you - informally.
 But, they may begin immediate breach of discipline and start their employee sacking procedures.